Print

 • 2 tablespoons avocado oil

-• 810 fresh sage leaves, chiffonade (sliced into thin strips)
+• 8 to 10 fresh sage leaves, chiffonade (sliced into thin ribbons)

 • 1 shallot, finely sliced